zacharyhaider/Modual6WS/README.md

 * Anik Paul Gomes
 * Zachary Haider
 * Goutham Neravetla

 ## Our cenario:
-You are a computer scientice by day and a thespian by night.
-The theater you work for decieds that everyone gets to pick shakespearian name and will be that charecter in every play regardless of the signifigance.
-Ofilia the star of Twelfth Night crazy victum in Hamlet.
+You are a computer scientist by day and a thespian by night.
+The theater you work for decides that everyone gets to pick Shakespearean name and will be that character in every play regardless of the significance.
+Ofelia, the star of Twelfth Night and crazy victim in Hamlet.
 All you care about however, is the number of lines you can read.
-More lines = longer on stage =  more time to be descovered.
+More lines = longer on stage =  more time to be discovered.
 Here is what you do.

 ## What we wish we knew: